SoftDev4Research/4OSS-lesson/_episodes/05-use-registry.md

 questions:
 - "Why are metadata important in research software?"
 - "What are good metadata?"
-- "Which are the most commonly used platforms for registering research software data."
+- "Which are the most commonly used platforms for registering research software data?"
 objectives:
 - "Understand the importance of metadata"
 - "Understand why metadata are necessary for software discoverability"